jramirezgranada/bid-calculation/README.md

 - 2 of 7 use cases are not passing
 - We can just update the fixed and variable cost but association matrix
+- A couple use cases are not well formulated from the document

 ### Tech Stack